 Effects of Over Population

 Even after 67 years of independence, the scenario of our country is not good, due to over population.
-Some major impacts of high population are as follows:
+Some major impacts of the high population are as follows:

 - Manpower utilisation: The number of jobless people is on the rise in India due to economic depression and slow business development and expansion activities.